SpiralOutDotEu/dockervel/README.md

 * fix permissions: `dpermit`
 Now you have a registration system active.
 Go to `localhost` and register a new user to see that db's are running ok.
 * npm install: `dnodejs npm install`
-* gulp install: `dnodejs gulp install`
+* gulp install: `dnodejs npm install gulp`
-* gulp watch: `dulp-watch`
+* gulp watch: `dgulp-watch`
-Now there is one container running `gulp watch` and monitors changes on files according your `gulpfile.js`
+Now there is one container running `gulp watch` and monitors changes on files according your `gulpfile.js`.
+You can see it with `docker ps`, or run `docker-compose run nodejs gulp watch` to keep it running in you terminal.

 ## aliases